alleyinteractive/mantle-docs/testing/requests.md

 * `assertUnauthorized()` - Assert 401
 * `assertRedirect( $uri = null )` - Asserts that the response is 301 or 302, and
   also runs `assertLocation()` with the `$uri`
+* `assertElementExists( string $expression )` - Assert that a given XPath exists in the response.
+* `assertElementMissing( string $expression )` - Assert that a given XPath does not exists in the response.

 ### JSON Assertions